-What is An Account Planner?
+What is a Account Planner?

-Similar Job Titles: Account Executive, Account Coordinator
+Account Executive, Account Coordinator

 An Account Planner is a unique role often found within an advertising agency or in-house creative team.
 The name ‘account planning’ was coined by Tony Stead at a JWT awayday in 1968.
 Unlike the Account Manager or Account Coordinator, an Account Planner’s job is to know the consumer even better than they know their client.
 This role is so important because they ensure that important insights about the target market are being considered throughout the creative process.